madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/default-issue-types.md

 ---
 # Default issue statuses in [!DNL Workfront]

-Because each issue type in [!DNL Adobe Workfront] is tracking different types of information, each type may require unique workflows in order for them to be resolved.
+Because each issue type is tracking different types of information, each type may require unique workflows in order for them to be resolved.
 Customize the statuses for each issue type to match that issue type’s workflow.

 <!---
 add URL in paragraph below
 --->

-Modifying and creating statuses in [!DNL Workfront] is covered in detail in the Workfront One learning path titled Administrator Fundamentals in the new Workfront Experience: Part 2 Project Setup.

 ## Default statuses